openpotato/csv-table-schema/website/docs/specification.md

 + `minLength` : Specifies the minimum character length of a string value.
 + `maxLength` : Specifies the maximun character length of a string value.
 + `language` : Defines the language of the content of the string value.
-The value MUST be language tag according to https://www.rfc-editor.org/rfc/bcp/bcp47.txt to specify the language of the content.
+This MUST be an [IETF BCP 47 language tag](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).
 + `pattern` : An optional regular expression which must always match with the string value.

 #### integer